 States that gamble the most in the US

 Everyone and their grandma goes to Las Vegas, Nevada, since it is the place to be if you want to have a once-in-a-lifetime gambling experience.
 “Bright light city” aside, there are other places where many forms of gambling take place.
 That’s right, you can have fun outside casinos – and we are going to give you the scoop.
+We are not talking about online casinos, even though more and more people in the US are Googling What is the Leo Vegas bonus and how to use it?

 The Silver State